-- 4.1 The economic downturn and Welfare Reforms pose a risk to Derby Homes' income stream, its residents and communities. - 4.2 The reduction in Housing Benefit direct means that Derby Homes needs to collect more money directly from its tenants.
-Many tenants face having to cope with making rent payments themselves for the first time, owing to Universal Credit. - 4.3 Many others also face a reduction in the amount of benefit they receive owing to benefit reductions such as; the Spare Room Subsidy, the Overall Benefit Cap and for the under 35s, the forthcoming reduction in Housing Benefit to be capped at the Local Housing Allowance shared room rate. - 4.4 Whilst these reductions aim to promote the value of work and independence many residents will struggle to manage their finances on a day to day basis whilst trying to improve their circumstances. - 4.5 More details relating to the impact of welfare benefit changes can be found in the Derby Homes Welfare Reform Strategy and Action Plan. - 4.6 The benefit changes are in addition to existing financial pressures that residents may already be experiencing, such as debt and high energy costs. - 4.7 Those who secure employment on zero hour contracts face uncertainty and challenges budgeting their money, owing to fluctuating hours. - 4.8 Advances in technology will continually change the way people manage their money.
+- 4.1 Welfare Reforms have posed a risk to Derby Homes' income stream, its residents and communities.
+There has been growing recognition in recent years of the need to help households build their financial resilience due in part to: - working age benefits freeze; - cuts to the limited capability for work element of Universal Credit; - the introduction of the two-child limit on support through child tax credits and the child element of Universal Credit. - 4.2 The reduction in Housing Benefit direct means that Derby Homes needs to collect more money directly from its tenants.
+Many tenants face having to cope with making rent payments themselves for the first time, owing to Universal Credit. - 4.3 In addition many have also faced a reduction in the amount of benefit they receive owing to benefit reductions such as; the Spare Room Subsidy, the Overall Benefit Cap and for the under 35s, the forthcoming reduction in Housing Benefit to be capped at the Local Housing Allowance shared room rate - 4.4 Whilst these reductions aim to promote the value of work and independence many residents will struggle to manage their finances on a day to day basis whilst trying to improve their circumstances. - 4.5 The benefit changes are in addition to existing financial pressures that residents may already be experiencing, such as debt and high energy costs. - 4.6 Those who secure employment on zero hour contracts face uncertainty and challenges budgeting money, owing to fluctuating hours. - 4.7 Advances in technology will continually change the way people manage their money.
 In addition, channel shift means that more and more services are switching from face to face and telephone contact, to online contact.
-Many residents who are digitally excluded i.e.do not have the technical ability and/or access to computers and the internet, face being unable to manage their money and improve their prospects. - 4.9 They may struggle to access; financial products and services, comparison sites, advice and support, choice and savings through online shopping, job applications, job searches and benefit applications.
-Many will face losing benefit owing to sanctions, by being unable to manage their claimant commitment online, when the Full Digital Universal Credit Service rolls out. - 4.10 There is growing pressure for people to take more responsibility for their lives and to make better plans for their financial futures. - 4.11 It is crucial that Derby Homes understands resident's needs and works with partners to be able to provide quality advice support and help with overcoming challenges to enable residents to maximise their potential by: - improving employability education/skills/qualifications and training - securing employment
+Many residents who are digitally excluded i.e.do not have the technical ability and/or access to computers and the internet, face being unable to manage their money and improve their prospects.

+- 4.8 They may struggle to access; financial products and services, comparison sites, advice and support, choice and savings through online shopping, job applications, job searches and benefit applications.
+Many will face losing benefit owing to sanctions, by being unable to manage their claimant commitment online in Universal Credit.

+- 4.9 There is growing pressure for people to take more responsibility for their lives and to make better plans for their financial futures.

+- 4.10 It is crucial that Derby Homes understands resident's needs and works with partners to be able to provide quality advice support and help with overcoming challenges to enable residents to maximise their potential by:

+- improving employability education/skills/qualifications and training

+- securing employment

 - benefit entitlement

 - reducing/managing/preventing debt

 - increasing credit scores

 - accessing affordable financial products and services

 - improving digital skills

 - accessing technology

 - budgeting skills

 - affordable warmth

-- 4.12 Derby Homes recognises that, in addition to financial pressures having a detrimental impact on the health and well-being of residents and their families that can lead to social exclusion, they can also have a negative effect on communities, including a rise in; crime levels, unemployment, homelessness, domestic violence, poverty, evictions, door-step lender activity, loan sharks, burglaries, anti-social behaviour, low educational achievement and reoffending rates.
+- 4.11 Derby Homes recognises that, in addition to financial pressures having a detrimental impact on the health and well-being of residents and their families that can lead to social exclusion, they can also have a negative effect on communities, including a rise in; crime levels, unemployment, homelessness, domestic violence, poverty, evictions, door-step lender activity, loan sharks, burglaries, anti-social behaviour, low educational achievement and reoffending rates.
 Financial Exclusion puts a strain on the NHS, the police force, other services in the public, private and voluntary sectors and restricts economic growth.

-- 4.13 Derby Homes recognises that different levels of intensity and types of interventions are required across the City.
+- 4.12 Derby Homes recognises that different levels of intensity and types of interventions are required across the City.
 It is important to identify financial difficulties at an early stage to prevent issues from escalating in addition to preventing repeated debt issues.